hning86/azuremlps/article.md

 	    Add-AmlWebServiceEndpoint -WebServiceId $scoringSvc.Id -EndpointName $endpointName -Description $endpointName
 	}

 Now you have created 10 endpoints, they all contain the same Trained Model trained on _customer001.csv_.
 The next step is to update them with models uniquely trained on each customer's individual data.
-But we need to produce these models first, from the _Bike Rental Training_ Web Service.
+But we need to produce these models first from the _Bike Rental Training_ Web Service.
 Let's go back to our _Bike Rental Training_ Web Service.
-We need to call its BES Endpoint 10 times with different training dataset in order to produce 10 different models.
+We need to call its BES Endpoint 10 times with 10 different training datasets in order to produce 10 different models.
 We will leverage the _InovkeAmlWebServiceBESEndpoint_ PowerShell commandlet to accomplish this.

 	# Invoke the retraining API 10 times.
+	# This is the default (and the only) Endpoint on the Traing Web Service
 	$trainingSvcEp = (Get-AmlWebServiceEndpoint -WebServiceId $trainingSvc.Id)[0];
 	$submitJobRequestUrl = $trainingSvcEp.ApiLocation + '/jobs?api-version=2.0';
 	$apiKey = $trainingSvcEp.PrimaryKey;